kdecouck/k-enchen/README.md

 param4 .5 .1
 param5 1.234 .321

 Database design
 ========
-Our database consists of six tables.
+The database consists of six tables.
 A unique id is added for ‘joblist’, ‘parameter’, ‘user’, ‘problemstatus’, and ‘result’.
 The id serves as the primary key for each table and connects the tables across the database (as shown in the diagram above).

 The FLOAT type was applied to columns containing parameter values and submitted answers.
 Both of these can be decimal numbers.
 INT type was used for other columns containing system ids.
 We chose TINYTEXT instead of other text options to save memory space.
 The ‘user’ (user defined through input) and ‘problemstatus’ (unsolved, solved, unsolvable) are both expected to be shorter than 255 characters.